All Episodes

 With Obama, we don't know if there were any protesters, probably weren't, but 1,500 people.

-Meanwhile, Obama is uh being called a hypocrite because of his wife's link to Walmart.
+Meanwhile, Obama is being called a hypocrite because of his wife's link to Walmart.

-She's taking a break from her main job as a well-remuniated or remunerated uh remunerator.
+She's taking a break from her main job as a well-remuniated, remunerated, remunerated.

-But for those of you in uh Rio Linda and for those of you in Sacramento watch Channel 13, that means well paid.
+For those of you in Rio Linda and for those of you in Sacramento, watch Channel 13, that means well-paid, hospital executive in Chicago.

-Uh she's taken a break from that to campaign for her husband, but she has just been re-elected to the board of an Illinois food processing company, a position she took up two years ago to gain experience of the private sector.
+She's taking a break from that to campaign for her husband, but she has just been re-elected to the board of an Illinois food processing company, a position she took up two years ago to gain experience in the private sector.

-Their hiring practices and their employment practices and a lack of health care, uh, their refusal to recognize trade unions.
+He reps Walmart, their hiring practices and their employment practices and a lack of health care, their refusal to recognize trade unions.

-Uh as as Obama prepared to join the presidential fray last year, he threw his weight behind the union back campaign against Walmart.
+As Obama prepared to join the presidential fray last year, he threw his weight behind the union-backed campaign against Walmart.

-He said, Well, there's a there's a moral responsibility to stand up and fight the company and force them to examine their own corporate values.
+He said, well, there's a moral responsibility to stand up and fight the company and force them to examine their own corporate values.

-I tell you, I I you just look at the Democrat Party's enemies list, and that ought to be enough to get nobody with a brain voting for them.
+I tell you, you just look at the Democrat Party's enemies list, and that ought to be enough to get nobody with a brain voting for them.

 I mean, it's understandable because of the union connection that they have.